 This consists of regulated dietetics and dosages.

-Since the field of Vata activity is lower abdomen thereby Basti is introduced for colon cleansing.
-Basti is of several varieties based on the (a) herbal contents (b) number of Basties, such as 30 nos. given in Karm Basti, 15 nos. given in Kala Basti and 8 nos. given in Yoga Basti.
+Colon route Basti Since the field of Vata activity is in the lower abdomen, thereby Basti is introduced for colon cleansing.
+Basti is of several varieties based on the (a) herbal contents (b) number of Bastis (such as 30 nos. given in Karm Basti, 15 nos. given in Kala Basti and 8 nos. given in Yoga Basti).

-Mainly Basties are given in 2 definite variations followed by 1.
+Mainly Bastis are given in 2 definite variations followed by : 1.
 Oil Basti with little decoction is called Anuvasan Basti.
-2 Decoction Basti with little oil is knows as Niruh Basti.
+2. Decoction Basti with little oil is known as Niruh Basti.

-Abhyanga is a specialized method of massage by herbalized sesame oil to protect the body covered with skin, a sensitive guard like a fortress wall with rich nerve supply to convey immediate information to the brain cautioning to take care for protection if any external harmful accident occurs.
+Abhyanga Abhyanga is a specialized method of massage by herbalised sesame oil to protect the body.
+It is directed on the skin, a sensitive guard- like fortress wall with rich nerve supplies to convey immediate information to the brain and cautioning to take care for protection if any external harmful accident occurs.
 Abhyanga, which is advocated to be practiced daily, keeps the skin of the body lustrous, smooth, soft and nutritious.
 The sensitive nerve endings through this touch therapy helps in balancing the tri-doshas – Vata, Pitta, Kapha.
 In this process herbalized oil is generously applied and rubbed slowly from above to downwards and is applied in five postures.
-Special attention and rubbing process should is done for the head, ear, the palm and sole as a special kind of massage.
-The oil of sesame prepared with rich herbal juices gives a facelift, energizing the whole body.
+Special attention and rubbing process are done for the head, ear, the palm and sole as a special kind of massage.
+The oil of sesame, prepared with rich herbs, energizes and revitalizes the whole body.

-This process further gives corrective treatment for kapha and vata doshas, softens the skin and nourishes the 5 functional organs.
-It relieves roughness, dryness, sensationlessness and tiresomeness.
-This refreshes the mind, sharpens the eyesight, heals the creaks on feet, reduces the body pains particularly of the sciatic nerves.
+This process further gives important corrective treatment for kapha and vata dosha imbalances, softens the skin and nourishes the 5 functional organs.
+It relieves roughness, dryness, and sensation-lessened skin..
+This refreshes the mind and body, sharpens the eyesight, heals the cracks on feet, and reduces body pains (particularly of the sciatic nerves).
 It has five postures of massage –Sitting in a chair with head massage, lying on the back, lying on the chest and stomach, lying on the right side and lying on the left side.
-Every posture should be given five to seven minutes.
-The boney joints should be given circular massage.
+Every posture is given attention over five to seven minutes.
+The joints such as knees, elbows are given a circular massage.

-After massage the case should be allowed to rest for 15 minutes then a light warm wet towel should be applied to wipe of the oil.
-Then only he should go for bath.
+After massage the patient rests for 15 minutes, then a light warm wet towel is applied to wipe of the oil.
+Then only he goes for shower.